vr10phoenix/LuminaIR/README.md

 ### Loss Function Design

-Accurate reconstruction of thermal imagery requires preservation of both radiometric fidelity and structural boundaries.
+Accurate reconstruction of thermal imagery requires preservation of both **radiometric fidelity** and **structural boundaries**.

-To address these complementary objectives, the proposed loss combines a robust pixel reconstruction term with an edge-preservation constraint.
+To address these complementary objectives, the proposed loss combines a robust pixel reconstruction term with an edge‑preservation constraint.

-The total optimization objective is defined as
+The total optimization objective is defined as:

 \[
 \mathcal{L}